Minor in Aviation Flight Training and Management

 One additional course from the following:

 Some of the courses listed above have additional prerequisites.
 Students should pay careful attention to prerequisites when selecting courses.

 Declaring the Minor

 A student wishing to complete the minor should fill out the Undergraduate Declaration of Minor form.
-The student should also sign the course fee acknowledgement, attached to the form.
+The student should also sign the course fee acknowledgement form.
 The form and acknowledgement should be taken to the SEOR department administration staff for processing.